maxwelja/Volunteerise/README.md

+## Installation/Use Instructions:
 # It's expected that npm and node.js are installed and available for use.
-# The following steps are essentially a walkthrough to build a React App with our custom frontend and backend files.
+# The following steps are essentially a walkthrough to build a React App with our custom frontend and backend files./

-## Installation/Use Instructions:

 # 1) To build the skeleton app (takes a few minutes):
 ### `npx create-react-app client`